-Having committed to support the tougher ban the UK is now able to argue that banning neonicotinoids can be cost-effective as well as environmentally wise.
+Having committed to supporting the tougher ban, the UK is now able to argue that banning neonicotinoids can be cost-effective as well as environmentally wise.

-Four years ago this month the European Commission restricted use of three highly bee-toxic neonicotinoid insecticides in the spring and on flowering crops.
+Four years ago, this month, the European Commission restricted the use of three highly bee-toxic neonicotinoid insecticides in the spring and on flowering crops.

 The really good news for bees is that there has been a 30% reduction in spring insecticide sprays on oilseed rape.
 This is the time of year when bees are most active and at risk in oilseed rape.

-The European Commission is proposing an extension of the ban to all outdoor crops, this will be discussed on 12-13th December and Member States may be asked to vote.
+The European Commission is proposing an extension of the ban to all outdoor crops.
+This will be discussed on 12-13 December and Member States may be asked to vote.
 The UK, Ireland and France have recently indicated that they support a tougher ban but other Member States have not made their positions known.

 The proposal is a response to a scientific opinion from the European Food Safety Authority in November 2016 that neonicotinoid seed treatments on non-flowering crops also pose a high risk to bees, due to toxic dust and the pollution of wildflowers.